metaperl/binary-martingale/hacked.md

 password is needed before you can access funds or see the transaction overview.

 None of these wallets require a 2FA code to withdraw funds.
-Every exchange has some form of secondary verification.

-## Instant customer support
+No bank or ATM on this planet would allow funds to move without verifying the identity of the mover in at least 2 ways.

+Don't wait for the crypto-world to upgrade to bank-level security.
+Do as much as you can TODAY!

+# Harden your Windows remote server

+I had all my funds on a Windows VPS (Virtual Private Server).
 I am lucky that the server farm that I use has 24/7 customer support.
 They were very responsive via live chat.
+What I am not lucky about is that it is not easy to harden my VPS server against attack.
+More about that later.

 ## Idle Timeout Screen Lock